dinau/igruby_examples/README.md

 ---

+[Ruby-Imgui](https://github.com/vaiorabbit/ruby-imgui) is the wrapper library to use awesome GUI library [Dear ImGui](https://github.com/ocornut/imgui).

-This is examples project using [ruby-imgui](https://github.com/vaiorabbit/ruby-imgui) library.
+This project has some examples using [Ruby-Imgui](https://github.com/vaiorabbit/ruby-imgui) library.

-- [x] ImGui / CImGui 1.91.8 (2025/02)
+ImGui / CImGui 1.91.8 (2025/02)

 ### Prerequisites

 ---

 - [x] WindowsOS 10 or later
-- [ ] LinuxOS : N/A
+- [ ] LinuxOS : N/A (Im not familiar with Ruby on Linux OS)
 - Ruby 3.1.x or later installed:  https://rubyinstaller.org/downloads/
 OK: with or without Devkit
-- MSys2 command line tools

 ### Install Ruby gems